Vesselina Kasarova: Singing career

+Kasarova has worked with many leading conductors, including Nikolaus Harnoncourt, Sir Colin Davis, Pinchas Steinberg, Donald Runnicles, Seiji Ozawa, Semyon Bychkov, Daniel Barenboim, Riccardo Muti, Marcello Viotti, Alberto Zedda, Franz Welser-Möst, Sir Roger Norrington, Eve Queler, Wolfgang Sawallisch, Ivor Bolton, Rossen Milanov, Nayden Todorov, Pavel Baleff and Friedrich Haider.
+Her recordings and concert work have included collaborations with orchestras and ensembles such as the Staatskapelle Dresden, the Munich Radio Orchestra, Sofia Philharmonic, Il Complesso Barocco and the Philharmonie Baden-Baden, under conductors including Colin Davis, Ulf Schirmer, Giuliano Carella, Arthur Fagen, Alan Curtis, Friedrich Haider and Pavel Baleff.

 Kasarova initially specialized in Mozart's operas and works by bel canto composers such as Rossini, Bellini, and Donizetti.
 By the mid 2000s she became much sought after in Baroque trouser roles such as Orphée in Gluck's Orphée et Eurydice, Ruggiero in Händel's Alcina, and the title role in Ariodante.
 After her first assumption of Bizet's Carmen in 2008, however, her voice has gained more warmth and size as she adds more dramatic roles to her repertoire.
 When asked about her repertory change in interviews the singer consistently states her intention to keep singing bel canto roles for as long as possible in order to maintain vocal health as she moves toward the heavier roles of French, Verdi & Wagnerian operas.

 In 2003 Kasarova collaborated with the Bulgarian composer Krassimir Kyurkchiyski to produce the CD 'Bulgarian Soul'.
 She sings with the Cosmic Voices from Bulgaria and the Sofia Soloists Orchestra in this compilation of Bulgarian folk songs.
 "Many people don't know my native land.
 I would like them to discover the Bulgarian soul," the singer commented.
 She hosted Deutsche Welle's Euromaxx television series Vesselina Kasarova: Bulgarian Encounters, introducing European audiences to her native Bulgaria.

 The versatile singer spends her time between performances giving master classes, and, in March 2012, published her first book, Ich singe mit Leib und Seele (I Sing With Heart And Soul), with music critic Dr. Mariane Zelger-Vogt.